Literacy expert Sharon Callen reveals that learning to ‘read like a writer’ is one of the best ways for students to improve their story beginnings.

 “And I saw from my own students’ writing, it elevates their writing to a different level because they are really writing like a writer.”

-To further enhance these activities, Phil and Sharon also gave insight into using ‘quick write books’ as a key resource for students to reference and reflect on.
+To further enhance these activities, Sharon also gave insight into using ‘quick write books’ as a key resource for students to reference and reflect on.

 “[With a quick write book], I can reflect on those and go, ‘wow, I love being able to start a story in this way’, and I’ve never done that before.
 So, when it comes to doing something else, now I’ve got some things to choose from.
 I’m not just stuck with one way of doing it.
 It’s opened up all these doors for me,” Sharon said.